top of page

 Aphrodite & Amphora: the Attic red-figure Nolan amphora

 Attic red-figure Nolan amphora c.
-460–450BCE from the Benaki Museum collections, on display in the Gods, Myths & Mortals exhibition at the Hellenic Museum.
+460–450BCE from the Benaki Museum collections.

 How do you think the boy and girl in the vase painting know each other?
 What might they be talking about?
 At first, it’s difficult to tell, but Aphrodite’s presence can be seen if you know what to look for!